Funky Drummer

-"Funky Drummer" is a song by James Brown recorded in 1969 and released as a single in 1970.
-Its drum break, improvised by Clyde Stubblefield, is one of the most frequently sampled music recordings used in over two-thousand other records.
+"Funky Drummer" is a song by the American musician James Brown, recorded in 1969 and released as a single in 1970.
+Its drum break, improvised by Clyde Stubblefield, is one of the most frequently sampled recordings.

 Recording and composition

 "Funky Drummer" was recorded on November 20, 1969, in Cincinnati, Ohio.
 It is an extended vamp, with individual instruments (mostly the guitar, tenor saxophones and organ) improvising brief licks on top.
 Brown's ad-libbed vocals are sporadic and declamatory, mostly concerned with encouraging the other band members.
 The song is played in the key of D minor, though the first verse is in C major.

 As in the full-length version of "Cold Sweat", Brown announces the upcoming drum break, which comes late in the recording, requesting to "give the drummer some."
 He tells Stubblefield "You don't have to do no soloing, brother, just keep what you got...
 Don't turn it loose, 'cause it's a mother."
 Stubblefield's eight-bar unaccompanied "solo", a version of the riff he plays through most of the piece, is the result of Brown's directions; this break beat is one of the most sampled recordings in music.

 After the drum break, the band returns to the original vamp.
 Brown, apparently impressed with what Stubblefield has produced, seems to name the song on the spot as it continues, and repeats it: "The name of this tune is 'The Funky Drummer', 'The Funky Drummer', 'The Funky Drummer'."
 The recording ends with a reprise of Stubblefield's solo and a fade-out.